notaz/picodrive/platform/readme.txt

 Changelog
 ---------
+1.321
+  * Sometimes stray sounds were played after loading a savestate.
+Fixed.
+  * Fixed a problem where >6MB mp3s were corrupted in memory (sound glitches in Snatcher).
+  * PD no longer overwrites video player code in memory, video player now can be used after PicoDrive.

 1.32
   + Added some new scaling options.
   + Added ability to reload CD images while game is running (needed for games